MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-deploy-python-web-app-azure-02.md

 ### [Azure Cosmos DB MongoDB](#tab/mongodb-azure)

-**Step 1:** Get connection information from an existing MongoDB database.
+**Step 1:** If needed, create a MongoDB database.

 You can create an Azure Cosmos DB for MongoDB with [Azure portal](/azure/cosmos-db/mongodb/create-mongodb-python), [Azure CLI](/azure/cosmos-db/scripts/cli/mongodb/create), [PowerShell](/azure/cosmos-db/scripts/powershell/mongodb/create), or [VS Code](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-cosmosdb).
-For the steps below, you'll need a connection string, a database name equal to "restaurants_reviews", and a collection name equal to "restaurants_reviews".

 **Step 2:** Create or ensure that a database and collection exists in the database.

-Set the database name to "restaurants_reviews" and the collection name to "restaurants_reviews".
+Create a database named "restaurants_reviews" and a collection named to "restaurants_reviews".
 You can do this using the [Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/quickstart) and the Azure CLI.
 For more information, see [Create a database and collection for MongoDB for Azure Cosmos DB using Azure CLI](/azure/cosmos-db/scripts/cli/mongodb/create).

-At this point, your Cosmos DB MongoDB connection string is of the form "mongodb://\<server-name>:\<password>@\<server-name>.mongo.cosmos.azure.com:10255/?ssl=true&\<other-parameters>", the database name is "restaurants_reviews", and the collection name is "restaurants_reviews".
+At this point, you should have a Cosmos DB MongoDB connection string of the form "mongodb://\<server-name>:\<password>@\<server-name>.mongo.cosmos.azure.com:10255/?ssl=true&\<other-parameters>", a database named "restaurants_reviews", and a collection named "restaurants_reviews".

 ----